 What would comprise discounts for Other Operating Revenues?
-It is shown as "net of discounts" on the SRECNP.
-Are bookstore sales a part of auxiliary enterprises/discounts?
+It is shown as "net of discounts" on the Statement of Revenues, Expenses and Changes in Net Assets.
+Are bookstore sales a part of auxiliary enterprises/discounts.
 Do we have to separate out the division sales/discounts and report them as other operating revenues/discounts?
 That would be a very large job.

 Bookstore sales are a part of auxiliary enterprises/discounts.
 Total auxiliary enterprises/discounts should be reported separately only if the amount is material.

-A better example of discounts reported under "Other Operating Revenues" is discounts on registration fees for seminars or conferences sponsored by instructional departments.
+A better example of discounts reported under "Other Operating Revenues" would be discounts on registration fees for seminars or conferences sponsored by instructional departments.
 Again, separate reporting of total "Other Operating Revenues - Discounts" is necessary if the amount is material.